Understanding Carbon Credits

 Cost per metric ton of CO2e:

 The cost would be negotiated as part of a PPA.
-Unfortunately, there is no standardized methodology currently for quantifying the emission reduction impacts of a PPA.
+Unfortunately, there is no standardized methodology currently for quantifying the avoided emissions impact of a PPA.

 Environmental Integrity

-The same environmental integrity issues differentiating voluntary versus RPS compliance RECs apply to this option.
-Although, by keeping compliance RECs bundled with a PPA it will be easier to procure a longer-term contract, which should increase the probability that the action will result in additional emission reductions.
+The same environmental integrity issues related to differentiating voluntary versus RPS compliance RECs apply to this option.
+Although, by keeping compliance RECs bundled with a PPA it will be easier to procure a longer-term contract, which should increase the probability that the action will result in additional avoided emissions.

 Social and Environmental Co-Benefits